TrustworthyComputing/ZeroJava-compiler/README.md

 # ![alt text][logo]
 Zilch to TinyRAM compiler [![License MIT][badge-license]](LICENSE)

-A compiler to translate a custom Java-like subset (Zilch) to TinyRAM.
+A compiler to translate Zilch, a language designed for zero-knowledge proofs creation, to TinyRAM.

-### Zilch:
+## Zilch Language
 Zilch is a custom designed language for easy translation to TinyRAM and thus easy Zero-Knowledge Proofs creation.
 Below we briefly describe the language.

-Zilch has one main class that contains a single main method and no fields.
+Zilch has one main method and also supports arbitrary methods.
+Methods should be defined before they are used (each definition should be before the first invocation).
-Zilch supports three types: int, boolean, and int [ ] which is an array of int.
+Zilch supports three types for both methods and variables; int, boolean, and int [ ] which is an array of ints.
+Function parameters are always passed by value.
+Zilch program source text is free-format, using the semicolon as a statement terminator and curly braces for grouping blocks of statements, such as while loops and if-else statements.
+Zilch files use the `.zl` extension.

-### TinyRAM ISA
+## TinyRAM ISA

 | Instruction    | Definition                                           |
 |----------------|------------------------------------------------------|